Today we’re going to look at inhibited grief.

 Inhibited grief is caused by ignoring your pain and grieving.
 It happens because you are not willing to face the death of your loved one.
 Facing reality is too painful.
 Eventually, if not faced, your grief will cause physical ailments.

 When you restrain your grief, it has nowhere to go.
-You won’t be able to move beyond it.
+You won’t be able to move beyond it because you’ve suppressed it.
 And, honestly, this grief has to go somewhere.

 Delayed grief is exactly what it says.
 It is grief that is delayed for one reason or another.
 Typically, delayed grief can happen if you suffer one loss on top of another.
 A difficult grieving situation often causes it.